springboardmentor000/EnviroScan-AI/README.md

 This dataset serves as the training dataset for machine learning models.

 ---

 ---

 Module 4: Model Training and Source Prediction

 Objective:

-The objective of this module is to train machine learning models capable of predicting pollution sources using environmental, spatial, and temporal features.
+The objective of this module is to train machine learning models capable of predicting pollution sources using environmental, spatial, and temporal features derived from the dataset.

 ---

 1. Train-Test Split

-The labeled dataset is divided into training and testing sets to evaluate model performance.
+The labeled dataset is divided into training and testing sets to evaluate model performance on unseen data.

 - Training Data: 75%
 - Testing Data: 25%

-This ensures that the model is trained on one portion of the data and tested on unseen data.
+This ensures proper validation of the model’s predictive capability.

 ---